(This article was originally published on the 5th April 2018 and updated on the 6th of September 2021).

-In any given situation where money is involved, precautions must be taken seriously in order to avoid unnecessary negative outcomes such as losing your hard-earned money.
-When applying for any sort of loan, especially during an emergency, there are fraudsters out there ready to take advantage of your vulnerability by using their sneaky scamming procedures.
+In any given situation where money is involved, precautions must be taken seriously to avoid unnecessary negative outcomes such as losing your hard-earned money.
+When applying for any sort of loan, especially during an emergency, there are scammers out there ready to take advantage of your vulnerability by using their sneaky scamming procedures.

 1. No upfront cash payment is required at any time, even after the loan is approved

 A legitimate lender will never ask a borrower to pay anything before receiving the loan.
 Any insurance cost, advance payment, stamp duty, legal cost or processing fee will be deducted from the loan instead of you having to find the money to pay for it first.
 There is never a need for a borrower to make an upfront payment before receiving any loan.